call for a free consultation (800) 242-2962

 Amusement park injuries happen more often than most parkgoers realize.
 Roller coaster disasters may seem like the stuff of horror movie but, unfortunately, it’s a reality for many people every year.
 Ride malfunctions at amusement parks, fairs, and local carnivals can turn a day of fun into tragedy.
 Amusement ride injuries aren’t the only risk visitors face – injuries can also stem from slips and falls, unsafe premises, loose animals, food poisoning, and a number of other dangers.
 After any type of injury at an amusement park in Georgia, come to Butler Prather LLP for legal counsel.

 Amusement park injuries can stem from problems with a ride, lack of equipment maintenance, negligent employees, inadequate emergency response, failure to warn of risks, and unsafe premises.
 Amusement parks owe duties of care to park-goers, including ensuring the safety of all rides and roller coasters.
 If an injury occurred because of a ride malfunction, you may have a case against the establishment for negligence.
+Feel free to contact our Atlanta accident lawyers with any questions.
 Proving a premises liability claim requires three elements:

 As a guest at an amusement park, you are an invitee.
 An invitee is someone who enters a property for the financial benefit of the defendant.
 Since you purchase a ticket to get into the park, this makes you an invitee.
 As such, the property owner owes you the highest standards of care according to federal and state standards.
 Breaking any accepted industry standards, resulting in park-goer injury, is negligence according to the law.